motleykl/Scripts_Week3/README.md

 scope is where variable is

+to automatically use number result from code
+ex:
+wc -l <data>
+gives : number name
+so use pipe: wc -l chiari.summary.statistics.txt | awk '{print $1}' only prints number use backtick (on tilde key) ` : tells bash to do command first `wc -l chiari.summary.statistics.txt | awk '{print $1}'`

 ## Math in Bash

 In general, bash isn't very good for mathematical operations, but it can be done in several ways.
 Probably the easiest is to wrap a mathematical expression in _double_ parentheses and precede it with a `$`, since you pretty much always want the _value_ of the mathematical result.